 About Sioux Falls

-In the early 1800s, explorers documented the city´s namesake in journal entries.
-Famous pathfinder John C. Frémont and French scientist Joseph Nicollet explored the region in 1838.
+In the early 1800s, explorers documented the city’s namesake in journal entries.
 Pioneers first staked claims on the banks of the Big Sioux River prior to the Civil War in 1856.
 For the next six years, settlers claimed land alongside the rolling hills near the triple waterfalls.
-The Dakota War of 1862 engulfed nearby southwestern Minnesota and caused the evacuation of Sioux Falls in August of that year.

 By the turn of the century, the prairie settlement had grown into a city of more than 10,000 residents.
-These settlers possessed a strong work ethic, a vision for the future, a commitment to family, and a plan to build a better place for generations to come.
-From there, Sioux Falls´ population has expanded by an average of 10,000 residents per decade, breaking the 100,000 barrier in 1990.
-Today, the city´s more than 150,000 residents are mindful of those visionaries who set into motion the industry, prosperity, and quality of life that continue as vital sources to the area´s businesses and families alike.
-Sioux Falls truly is a city of the future with values of the past.
+These settlers possessed a strong work ethic, a vision for the future, a commitment to family and a plan to build a better place for generations to come.
+Today, the city’s residents are mindful of those visionaries who set into motion the industry, prosperity and quality of life that continue as vital sources to the area’s businesses and families alike.